-Students are provided with an online course book in conjunction with a pack containing data and target sheets.
+Students are provided with an online course book.

-Homework is a necessary part of the course, and students can expect at least 2 assignments each week, which represents 5 hours work.
-Independent study tasks are also set every two weeks, which develop study and research skills necessary for the subject.
+Homework is a necessary part of the course, and students can expect two assignments per lesson, consisting of a preparation task before the lesson and a consolidation task after the lesson.
+Independent study tasks are also set for each topic, which develop study and research skills necessary for the subject.

-Students will sit 3 examinations at the end of Year 13.
+Students will sit three examinations at the end of Year 13.
 These are detailed in the following table: